Rhea Speights

 Welcome

-Let's continue to examine how our behaviors and institutions uphold white supremacy, classism, sexism, homophobia, transphobia, ableism, and other forms of oppression.
-How do these expressions of dominance and exploitation drive our world in ways we might not be aware?
-We are capable of deconstucting these systems and rebuilding our communities in order that everyone can live with dignity and be treated with respect.
+Let's continue to examine how our behaviors and institutions uphold classism, racism, sexism, homophobia, transphobia, ableism, and other forms of supremacy.
+In my art-making and teaching, I ask how these expressions of dominance and exploitation drive our world in ways we might not be aware.
+I believe we are capable of deconstructing these systems and rebuilding our communities in order that everyone can live with dignity and be treated with respect.
+This is the art.

 what's new